-I was so excited when my sister-in-law called me and asked me to do her little boy’s 3rd birthday party.
+I was so excited when my sister-in-law called me and asked me to do her little boy’s fireman birthday party.
 She wanted to do a Vintage Fireman theme and I knew we could come up with all kinds of really cool decorations and activities.

 I love doing parties and am always looking for ways to make the details on an economical budget.
 I’ve included tutorials at the bottom for other crafty moms out there!
 Overall, I was so pleased with how everything turned out and both the kids and adults had a blast!
 Enjoy the pics!